ZoeBrunet/phosphorylation_prediction/README.md

 To create a data set you will need a dump of Phospho.ELM database.
 The program create_training_set.py, will automatically request the orthoDB database to find ortholog of each protein.

-It will return 2 csv files where you can find alignment score for each pull of protein.
-The data are split in a positif and a negatif dataset.
+It will return a csv files where you can find alignment score for each pull of protein.
 ```console
 foo@bar:~$ python create_training_set.py pattern file
 ```
-The dataset will be in data/csv/pattern and its name will be input_pattern_pos_sites.csv or input_pattern_neg_sites.csv
+The dataset will be in data/csv/pattern and its name will be input_pattern_phospho_sites.csv.

 ### Parameters